 A method developed by Philip Merlin and Bochmann [Boch 80d], later called "submodule construction", considered that the desired communication service was given; but also here, there was no automatic protocol construction.
 In fact, it was assumed that the specification of one of the protocol entities would already be given.
-The construction method would then automatically find the most general behavior for the other protocol entities together would provide the given communication service (if that is possible).
+The construction method would then automatically find the most general behavior for the other protocol entity such that it would be compatible with the first one (without any unspecified receptions) and that both entities together would provide the given communication service (if that is possible).
 Later it was noticed that this method is useful for finding the behavior of a protocol converter, for finding a controller in discrete-event control applications, for embedded testing, and possibly for component re-use (for more details, see for instance [Boch 09a]).

 The following two methods proposed in the 1980ies are probably more useful for protocol construction.
-At the first PSTV workshop in 1981, Gouda and Yu presented an interesting method for designing communication protocols without deadlocks and with bounded communication channels (see journal version [Gouda 84]).
-The method starts with the specification of one protocol entity, and ignores the communication service.
-Its main contribution is to show how conflicting initiatives from the different protocol entities can be resolved.
+At the first PSTV workshop in 1981, Gouda and Yu presented an interesting method